-It’s a classic among fencers with some of the most realistic fencing scene ever portrayed on the white screen.
+It’s a classic among fencers and has some of the most realistic fencing scenes ever portrayed on the silver screen.
 The Duellists, based on a short story by Joseph Conrad, is a masterpiece.
-What most people don’t know, is that it’s based on a true story.
+But what most people don’t know, is that it’s based on a true story.

 Let’s shoot the messenger.
 Literally.